lallaria/MultiworldGG/worlds/luigismansion/docs/setup_en.md

 ### Where do I get a config file?

-Run the MultiworldGGLauncher.exe from your Archipelago install and click `Generate Template Options`.
+Run the MultiworldGGLauncher.exe from your MultiworldGG install and click `Generate Template Options`.
-This will produce a `/Players/Templates` folder in your Archipelago install, which contains default config files for every game in your `custom_worlds` folder.
+This will produce a `/Players/Templates` folder in your MultiworldGG install, which contains default config files for every game in your `custom_worlds` folder.
 You can manually edit the config file using a text editor of your choice.

 Alternately, the [Player Settings](../player-settings) page on the website allows you to configure